operasoftware/devopera/blog/_posts/2013-07-02-introducing-opera-15-for-desktop-and-a-fast-release-cycle.md

 ---
-title: Introducing Opera 15 for Computers, and a fast release cycle
+title: Introducing Opera 15 for Computers, and a Fast Release Cycle
 authors:
 - bruce-lawson
 tags: